tfe-demos/fdo-aws-docker-disk/README.md

-This repo demonstrates deploying TFE FDO Docker on AWS in "Mounted Disk" operational mode using publicly signed certs from "Let's Encrypt"
+This repo demonstrates deploying TFE FDO Docker on AWS in "Mounted Disk" operational mode using publicly signed certificates

-#### Versions
+#### Versions in use
 TFE `v202502-1`
 Docker `v26.1.4`
 OS `Ubuntu 22.04`

 #### Prerequisites
-- Bring your own domain and SSL certificates.
+- Bring your own Domain and SSL certificates.
 Make sure to rename and add your certs to the directory "tfeparty"
 ```
 cert.pem    # Server Cert
 key.pem     # Server Key